Topics on this page

 Group does not map to any roles

-This can also happen if your group claim is improperly setup or if you are using the incorrect value inside your identity provider configuration.
+This can also happen if your group claim is improperly set up or if you are using the incorrect value inside your identity provider configuration.
 Check for case sensitivity and valid URLs.

-Another reason that this could happen is because a role the user was mapped to has been removed from Cloud One.
-The administrator of the account will need to update the role configuration in the Cloud One identity providers page.
+Another reason that this could happen is because a role the user was mapped to has been removed from Trend Cloud One.
+The administrator of the account will need to update the role configuration in the Trend Cloud One identity providers page.

 SAML response failed

-endpoint), then you need to trace the SAML response and check if there are any missing values.
-You should have a name ID in your subject and your attribute statement values should match what you've defined.
-For example, a healthy looking subject looks like this:
+If you encounter this condition (typically when hitting the /idpresponse endpoint), then you need to trace the SAML response and check if there are any missing values.
+You should have a name ID in your subject and your attribute statement values should match what you have defined.
+For example, a healthy-looking subject would be similar to the following:

 <Subject>